jfu-test-org/test-queues/README.md

   -
 - another one
 - branch that passes after five minutes
-- branch that fails after three minutes
+- branch with a merge conflict
-- branch with a merge conflict another branch that passes
+- another branch that passes
+-